 A long-time friend and Austrian follower, Raphael Gürth, sent us a few photographs of the electrified Suzuki SX4 S-Cross 48V from the 2020 Vienna Auto Show.
 Note that these are of the 48V variant and not the upcoming car.

-The latest development of the SHVS (Smart Hybrid Vehicle by Suzuki) consists of a 48V lithium-ion battery, Integrated Starter Generator (known as ISG) and 48V-12V (DC/DC) converter to power components requiring lower voltage including lights, audio and air conditioning.
-As a natural progression to the current 12V system, the new system is more powerful and offers additional torque up to 235 Nm available from 2,000rpm.
+The updated SHVS (Smart Hybrid Vehicle by Suzuki) consists of a 48V lithium-ion battery, Integrated Starter Generator (known as ISG) and 48V-12V (DC/DC) converter to power components requiring lower voltage, including lights, audio and air conditioning.
+As a natural progression to the old 12V system, the new system is more powerful and offers additional torque up to 235 Nm available from 2,000rpm.
 The 48V hybrid system adds 15 kg to the overall weight of the vehicle.

 The S-Cross mild-hybrid has a new turbocharged petrol engine, called K14D, which produces 95 kW (129 PS) and 235 Nm.
 The 48V hybrid system sees the introduction of electric motor idling when the clutch is disengaged and the engine speed is approximately 1,000 rpm.
 Replacing the fuel injection, the motor controls and maintains engine idling at low vehicle speeds and when stationary.